Medically reviewed by Drugs.com. Last updated on Dec 6, 2019.

 There are two ways to remove the gallbladder:

-Surgeons remove about 500,000 gallbladders in the United States each year.
-About 90% of the time, laparoscopic surgery is used because it requires a shorter hospital stay, is less painful, and has a shorter recovery time compared to traditional surgery.
-In the remaining 10%, traditional surgery is used because the person has significant abdominal scarring from prior surgery, severe inflammation, unusual anatomy, or other factors that make surgery with a laparoscope very difficult and riskier.
+Over 90% of the time, laparoscopic surgery is used because it requires a shorter hospital stay, is less painful, and has a shorter recovery time compared to traditional surgery.
+Traditional surgery is usually used because the person has significant abdominal scarring from prior surgery, severe inflammation, unusual anatomy, or other factors that make surgery with a laparoscope very difficult and riskier.

 Most people have no side effects from living without a gallbladder.
 Bile can still pass directly from the liver to the intestines, so the gallbladder usually is not necessary.
 Occasionally, people notice a tendency to diarrhea after the gallbladder is removed.